Blosc/python-blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.13.0
+ Announcing C-Blosc 1.14.4
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-Fixed a bug uncovered by the python-blosc test suite: when a buffer is to be copied, then we should reserve space for the header, not block pointers.
+This is a maintenance release.
+Now it is possible to deactivate SSE2, which can be useful e.g. when doing cross-compiling from an Intel box.
+Also, there is better protection against passing small output buffers for compression, and other improvements.

 For more info, please see the release notes in: